almant12/barcode-scraper/README.md

 -   Primary source: [OpenFoodFacts] (https://world.openfoodfacts.org/)
 -   Secondary (experimental): Gemini AI-powered web search — used as a fallback but less accurate.

+## Scraping Engine

+This package uses the following Symfony components to parse and extract data from HTML pages:

+-   symfony/dom-crawler: Used to navigate and filter HTML content as a DOM tree.

+-   symfony/css-selector: Allows the use of CSS selectors (like .product-title, #price, etc.) to find elements in the DOM, making it easy to target specific content.

+These tools together enable precise scraping of structured data from web pages, especially when dealing with HTML that doesn't follow strict semantic structure.
+They are lightweight, fast, and ideal for use in CLI or Laravel command-based scraping workflows.

 ## Setup Instructions

 1. Clone the repository: